The evaluation process does not end with the final evaluation report. In the light of the evaluation

 recommendations, Programme/Project Managers discuss and liaise with relevant parties, including senior management,

-to be taken to implement.
+to implement.
 For an IDE, a written narrative (approximately 1–2 pages) is further added to the final report.

 Plan (EFP) on the implementation of the evaluation recommendations.
 The EFP is prepared in the on-line evaluation management